pteotexz/pteotexz/README.md

 # Introduction

 Hi!
 My name is Paul Teogalbo.
-I am an Electronics Engineer and Educator.
+I am an Electronics Engineer and STEM Educator.
 I love to tinker with all things electronics and electricity.
 I am currently working on my next electronics project!
 I also play videogames!
 - 💬 Ask me about Computer Electronics!
 - 📫 How to reach me: pteogalbo@gmail.com
 ##